phillipgessert/phillipgessert.github.io/faq.md

 After ten of them, I’m glad to continue making your text adjustments at **$1 apiece**.

-And when the project has been completed, if you choose to make further adjustments, they’ll cost **$25 per book plus $1 per edit**.
+And when the project has been completed, if you choose to make further adjustments, they’ll cost **$20 per format plus $1 per edit**.

 # Will you make occasional updates to my back matter, as needed?
-If you’d like to update your back matter (for example, to update an “Also By…” section), the fee for the adjustment is **$25 per book**.
+If you’d like to update your back matter (for example, to update an “Also By…” section), the fee for the adjustment is **$20 per book**.

 # Will you upload my files for me?
 **I do not** upload finished files to your author accounts, because access to your accounts reveals too much of your sensitive information to me.
 That information may include banking or other private details that should not be exposed to a service provider like myself.
 However, I’m glad to advise as best I can.